 • Congenital scoliosis diagnosed at birth;

-• Syndromic scoliosis as part of genetic disorders such as Marfan syndrome or neurofibromatosis.
+• Syndromic scoliosis as part of genetic disorders such as Marfan syndrome or neurofibromatosis

 More about Adolescent Idiopathic Scoliosis

-Adolescent idiopathic scoliosis or AIS is an abnormal curve (“S” or “C” shape) of the spine that appears in late childhood or during the adolescent growth spurt.
+Adolescent idiopathic scoliosis (AIS) is an abnormal curve (“S” or “C” shape) of the spine that appears in late childhood or during the adolescent growth spurt.
 It typically affects children who have no other medical problems.
 While a family history of scoliosis is common, AIS patients often do not have other family members with the condition.

 Girls should be screened twice, at ages 10 and 12, and boys once, between ages 13-14.
 Screening should be performed by primary care providers and is also frequently done through school screenings.